 iii.
-Teaming Partner List: Topic Area 2 ONLY
+Teaming Partner List

-DOE is compiling a Teaming Partner List to facilitate the formation of project teams for Topic Area 2 of this FOA.
+DOE is compiling a Teaming Partner List to facilitate the formation of project teams and consortia for this FOA.
 The Teaming Partner List allows organizations that may wish to participate on a project to express their interest to other applicants and explore potential partnerships.

-The Teaming Partner List for Topic Area 2 will be available on EERE eXCHANGE and will be regularly updated to reflect new teaming partners who provide their organization's information.
+The Teaming Partner List will be available on EERE eXCHANGE and will be regularly updated to reflect new teaming partners who provide their organization's information.